lbh020103/web_player/README.md

 ## Processing Details

-- Duration: Input is looped/trimmed to 60 seconds
+- Duration: Input is looped/trimmed to 10 minitues
 - Normalization: Each channel is normalized to approximately -10 dBFS
 - Left Channel: Base sine at 100 Hz overlaid
 - Right Channel: Sine overlays with task-dependent offsets (see above)